rhysbrettbowen/goog.mvc/README.md

 You should always use the get() and set() functions when dealing with the model's data.
 These functions take care of saving old data and publishing change events

+There is also a format function that allows you to format the data when you get it, or even create new attributes using existing ones

 ## mvc.model.Schema ##

 A schema can be set for a model.
 The schema takes in an object or map of keys and functions.
 The functions take in a value and return true or false.
 When a schema is passed in to a model, the model will use this to validate any values trying to be set, and won't add in data if a function returns false.
 You can also pass in the following strings to check for the type of input: "number", "string", "array"